Visual Anthropology MA

 Where will your degree take you?

-Visual Anthropology MA allows you to develop a variety of highly transferrable skills, including analytical, research, problem solving and communication skills, which are in high demand for a wide variety of different roles.
+The MA in Visual Anthropology allows you to develop a variety of highly transferrable skills, including analytical, research, problem-solving and communication skills, which are in high demand for a wide variety of different roles.

 Chandni Brown